|Professor Michael Hannan|

 BA(Syd), DipMusComp(Syd), PhD(Syd)

 Michael Hannan established the Contemporary Music program at Southern Cross University.
-Currently he is a Research Scholar Professor in the School of Arts and Social Sciences.
+Currently he is an Adjunct Professor in the School of Arts and Social Sciences.

 Hannan studied musicology at the University of Sydney and was awarded a PhD in 1979.
 In 1980 he undertook postgraduate studies in music composition with Peter Sculthorpe, with whom he had also worked as a composition assistant from 1969 to1971 and in collaborations throughout the 1970s.
 In 1983 he received a Fulbright Postdoctoral Award which enabled him to work for a year in the Program in Ethnomusicology at the University of California, Los Angeles (UCLA).
 While at UCLA Hannan also studied composition with Elaine Barkin.

 Michael Hannan has written over seventy works for concert hall, stage and screen, including electronic and experimental works and works involving improvisation.
 He has issued a CD of his experimental piano interior works, Terrains, on Tall Poppies Records (2000), and he composed the songs and many of the soundscapes for the Northern Rivers Performing Arts (NORPA)'s major music theatre production, The Flood (2004).

 He is the sole author of three books, Peter Sculthorpe: His Music and Ideas 1929-1979 (University of Queensland Press, 1982), The Australian Guide to Careers in Music (UNSW Press, 2003) and The Music of Richard Meale (Wildbird, 2014).
 His main areas of published research activity are in: